Children's learning and our teaching

 How we make space to learn

-Each day the team sets up the nursery, both inside and outside in the garden, with different learning activities that follow the curriculum plan.
-Each day two types of learning go on:
+Every day the team sets up the nursery, both inside and outside in the garden, with different learning activities that follow the plans for the term and the week.

 Each child has a Key Person